liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/00-oauth2-intro.markdown

 credentials* (headless predefined application access).

 **Scope:** A list of items that define what the application wants to access.
-This list is sent during the initial authorization request (or otherwise defaults to scopes selected in the application registration) so the User can grant or deny access to his/her resources.
+This list is sent during the initial authorization request (or otherwise defaults to scopes selected in the application registration) so users can grant or deny access to their resources.

-**Callback URI:** Also called a Redirection Endpoint URI, this is a location the authorization server (i.e., Liferay) sends the client to after authorization is complete.
+**Callback URI:** Also called a Redirection Endpoint URI.
+After authorization is complete, the authorization server (i.e., Liferay) sends the client to this location.

 ## Creating an Application